Auto resize the columns on qview's Advanced Tracking Tool

 A few more users to weigh on this modification the better.

-#6 Updated by Lynn Weller about 1 month ago
+#6 Updated by Lynn Weller over 1 year ago

 I agree with Tammy that the auto-resize on the column is a nice feature to have, but not being able to resize the columns after the fact is a problem.
 Not being able to do so completely eliminates any customization on the users part, and quite frankly, if I have a lot of columns open and many displaying values that go out to the 14th decimal place, I'm going to want to be able to make those fields smaller otherwise I will have table that extends across multiple screens.

 A good behavior is to have this automatic adjustment, but then allow the user to modify the width of the columns and qview retain the manual widths throughout the qview session and after exiting qview and restarting...is this possible?